Ibn Marwan Mosque: History

-This poem refers to Gaza as "the city of Hashim", referencing Hashim ibn Abd Manaf, the great grandfather of the Prophet Muhammad.
+This poem refers to Gaza as "the city of Hashim", referencing Hashim ibn Abd Manaf, the great grandfather of the Islamic prophet Muhammad.
 Gaza is given this name because, according to tradition, Hashim ibn Abd Manaf died there on one of his trade voyages.
 Hashim, a member of the Quraysh tribe instituted caravans which made yearly journeys to Yemen and Abyssinia in the winter and Greater Syria in the summer.
 According to story, Hashim's original name was Amr, but he was given the nickname Hashim due to his generosity.
 The poem makes reference to the story of Hashims "generosity" during when the Meccans were suffering from hunger.
 The story goes that Hashim brought a large quantity of bread from Syria with his caravan and ordered for his camels to be killed to prepare tharid.
 Hashim broke bread up into this dish and from the arabic word هشم (hashama), meaning to break, he got his name, هاشم (hashim), meaning the breaker.
 This poem makes reference to the "chopped slaughtered camels" comparing the generosity of the Amir of Gaza, Yahya, with Hashim.

 The mosque was previously open to visitors.
-As of 28 May 2025, UNESCO confirmed that the mosque was one of more than 100 cultural properties with preliminary damage, assessed on satellite imagery, as a result of Israeli bombing of the Gaza Strip.
+As of February 2026, UNESCO confirmed that the mosque was one of more than 150 cultural properties with damage, assessed on satellite imagery, as a result of Israeli bombing of the Gaza Strip.

 Design

 Ali ibn Marwan is buried inside a mausoleum in the cemetery beside the mosque.
 The mausoleum sits 10 meters to the south of the mosque and consists of a square chamber with a domed roof.
 The lintel of the doorway to the mausoleum has an inscription on marble in Turkish naskhi Mamluk style dated 1218 Hijri (1803-4 CE).
 There is no gravestone for ibn Marwan.
 The square room contains circular triangles on its corners, giving it a circular appearance.

 The prayer hall of the mosque is 200 square meters and is divided into three isles by marble columns with re-used corinthian capitals.
 The aisles are split into nine vaults, each covered by shallow domes.
 There is a marble minbar, to the right of the mihrab.
 The minbar was built by Amir Shamsi Safar, chamberlain of the mosque in the 8th century Hijri (14th century CE).
 The dome of the mosque is decorated in geometrical and vegetal ornaments.
 It has one minaret which was renovated in 772 Hijri (1370-71 CE) and stands, on a square base, 11.6 meters tall to the south of the mosque.
+The sahn (courtyard) had a wooden barrier to create a prayer space for women.